JacoboLansac/audits/solo/pinlink-phase1-audit.md

 - fix 2 (more complexity): Instead of keeping track of `collateralPerUnit` in the rental struct, store the full amount of collateral deposited from all calls to `takeOnRent()`.
 This makes the `returnOnRent()` more complicated, as it is not trivial to calculate how much collateral to return if not all tokens are returned.

 Fix 1 is recommended.

+#### Team response: fixed (with comments)

+The team decided to implement the second fix.
+If partial amounts are returned, then the collateral returned is proportional to the amount of tokens returned.
+This disregards if the collateral deposited per token had changed at any point in time.
+Example:
+- collateralPerUnit=10, and the user takes on a rent for 1 token, paying 10 tokens of collateral.
+- collateralPerUnit changes to 20 and and the user takes on a new rent for 1 more token, paying 20 tokens of collateral.
+- The user has deposited in total 30 of collateral, 10 for the first token, and 20 for the second.
+- If the user terminates the rental of one token, he receives back 15 tokens (half of his collateral).

+The solution is **good enough**, but users must be made aware of these mechanics.

 ---